makeitcloudy/HomeLab/007_imagePrep/README.md

 + Updating the image, takes roughly between 1 and 1,5 hour.
 + OSDBuilder does support Server 2012R2 under following conditions (https://osdbuilder.osdeploy.com/docs/legacy/windows-server-2012-r2)
 + It requires the ADK to be installed, so it can create the iso file with oscdimg.exe.
 + Machine which is used to burn the image with oscdimg, should have at least such amount of space to keep two iso's.
-First is the one copied from the mounted iso, second one is the iso burned with the oscdimg.<br>
+First is the one copied from the mounted iso, second one is the iso burned with the oscdimg.
++ Quick Start Guide Windows 10 WaaS Servicing Updates via OSDBuilder - (https://www.moderndeployment.com/quick-start-guide-windows-10-waas-servicing-updates-via-osdbuilder/)<br>

 **# Install OSDBuilder on your image servicing vm**
 + Install module